glpittet/salazar-gang.github.io/index.md

 It is important to emphasise here that these results **do not indicate the proportion of climate-related quotes among all cited quotes** but rather show what is the most frequent profile of Quotebank speakers in the subset of climate change-related quotes.
 We therefore need to plot the proportion of climate related-quotes among all cited quotes by the speaker to really get relevant results in analysing the influence of social context on the interest on climate change.

 ### Quotes on climate change VS the rest of them
+To see who really talks about climate change the most, we first ploted the proportions of climate change-related quotes compared to all cited quotes for the last 4 speakers' characteristics, keeping the exact same features as the last plot to visualize the difference between proportion and occurence.
+<iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="550" src="html/proportions.html"></iframe>
+As expected, the values change dramatically and the results a highly relevant:

+- **Occupation**: As highly expected, the speakers that talk the most about climate change are environmentalists.
+- **Political party**: The parties that talk the most about climate change are the Labour party and the Nationalist People's coalition.
+Interestingly and without any surprise, the Democratic party talks more about it than the Republican.
+- **Academic degree**: Again, as expected, holders of a Doctorate of Sciences are the one that cover the most climate change in the news.
+- **Nationality**: Finally, South Koreans are the most interested in climate change.

+We then ploted the top 15 proportions in each 4 characteristics to see who's the final winner that covers the most climate change in English newspapers:

+<iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="550" src="html/top_15_proportions.html"></iframe>

+Without any surpirse, the profile of the speakers that talk the most about climate change is the following:

+- **Occupation:** *Climate activist*
+- **Political party:** *Nationalist People's Coalition*
+- **Academic degree:** *Doctor of Sciences*
+- **Nationality:** *South Korea*

 # The influence of social context on opinions of climate change: a sentiment analysis